0xMukesh/thw-faucet-cli/blog.md

 - `src/commands/login.ts`
 - `src/test/commands/login.test.ts`

 As I have said before, we would be not writing any tests in this tutorial.
-So let's just remove the `test` folder again.
+So let's just delete the `test` folder again.

 Head over to the `src/commands/login.ts` file.
 You would see that there is a lot of boilerplate code.